andresnew00/Andres_Inciarte_JavaS1/U1-M2-Summative-Inciarte-Andres/u1-m2-summative-assessment.md

 Create your solution in an IntelliJ project called ```ConverterInterface```.

-In this exercise you will create two differnt implementations of the following interface.
+In this exercise you will create two different implementations of the following interface.
 The first implementation must use if/else/else if statements and be called ```ConverterIf```.
 The second implementation must use switch statements and be called ```ConverterSwitch```.

 Once you have your classes written, create a class called ```ConverterApplication``` which has your `main` method.
 In that main method, instantiate and use both the `ConverterIf` and `ConverterSwitch` classes.